 The work of DG CLIMA is relevant for CPPB not only because the consequences of climate change are increasingly considered as significant conflict drivers, but also because measures to address climate change can considerably affect conflict dynamics.
 Policies aimed at addressing climate change can have unintended and harmful consequences on livelihoods, social cohesion, and governance.
-However, international co-operation on climate issues and climate adaptation measures presents opportunities for contributing to peace through inter alia dialogue and mediation, natural resource management efforts, and early warning systems (EWS) integrating climate issues.
+However, international co-operation on climate issues and climate adaptation measures present opportunities for contributing to peace through inter alia dialogue and mediation, natural resource management efforts, and EWS integrating climate issues.